 Jacey Lambros and Danielle DeAngelo | Founders of Jane Do

 Jacey Lambros and Danielle DeAngelo are the founders of Jane DO fitness studio.
 As Rockettes, Jacey and Danielle danced up to six shows a day, six days a week during the Christmas Spectacular season.
 With all those hours of performing, they started to feel like no workouts were cutting it.
 This prompted the pair to create a training method crafted around having the strength of an athlete and the body of a dancer.
 Their website describes Jane DO as a “place to empower women to find their strength through fitness so they can “DO” all the things they want—own a business meeting, rock a date, cross a finish line.”
-These lovely ladies are breaking a sweat AND inspiring women to see that they can do anything.
+These lovely ladies are breaking a sweat AND inspiring women to live the life they want.
 We can get behind that!